Warn Aging Parents about Scams

 - Living trust, annuities or other investments—Review the paperwork to see if the investment makes sense and, if your parents are getting unwanted calls, they can register for the National Do Not Call Registry (888-382-1222).

 - Health care or health insurance—Know your parents’ doctors and the health products they are purchasing and check invoices and statements for merchandise or services that were not ordered or needed.

 - Telemarketing—Remind them that callers offering free vacations, low cost health products, and other too-good-to-be-true items, just may be—and to be skeptical of those who want immediate decisions before the offer expires or before they get off the phone.
 Have your parents write down contact information and offer details without committing or sending any money.
 Then check with a local consumer protection agency, Better Business Bureau, state attorney general, or other watchdog group.

-For more information on scams and how seniors can protect themselves, visit the National Council on Aging (NCOA) brochure (available in both English and Spanish).
+For more information on telemarketing scams and how seniors can protect themselves, download the National Consumers League (NCL) They Can’t Hang Up brochure (available in both English and Spanish).